dlwrnc/SpaceWeatherLamp/README.md

 This project uses:
 1. An Adafruit Feather HUZZAH ESP8266.
 (Should be able to work with any ESP8266 with the right drivers.)
 2. Three diffused 10mm RGB LEDs.
 (Again, any RGB LEDs should work.)
-3. All the necessary wires and 9 resistors.
+3. All the necessary wires.
+4. 9 resistors, three for each LED.